 Grand Challenges and the Land-Grant Institution

 In Fall 2015, the IAS advisory board resolved to change how the University Symposium was organized.
 Formerly, the Symposium was a two-year examination of a theme or topic chosen by the board.
 Instead, the board determined that the IAS was uniquely positioned to take on critical questions and convene University-wide discussions about them.
 As the University community considers Grand Challenges and the responsibilities of a land-grant institution, the IAS can serve an important role in bringing together the many people across the University who are engaged in related work—creating connections, determining what can be done to address critical problems, and working toward concrete outcomes.

-The IAS organizes a University Symposium; each Symposium lasts two years.
-The theme of the Symposium is designed to catalyze conversations and advance innovative research and creative activity across the University of Minnesota.
-The Symposium topic is determined by the IAS Advisory Board and then developed by groups of faculty with interests related to the theme.
-Launched in 2006, the first symposium focused on the Politics of Populations.
-Subsequent symposium topics are Time, Body & Knowing, and Abundance & Scarcity.
-The 2012-14 University Symposium Site & Incitement continues this tradition, offering an opportunity to incite creative interactions and innovative thinking through interdisciplinary endeavors, ranging from public lectures and exhibits to faculty fellowships and research initiatives.
-The IAS holds monthly brown-bag lunches on topics relevant to the Symposium and organizes faculty seminars and curricula on the topic of the Symposium.
-Faculty who meet for the first time at a Symposium roundtable often discover common interests that lead to collaborative research in innovative new directions.
+Until Fall 2015, the University Symposium focused on a theme which was examined for a two-year period.
+The theme of the Symposium was designed to catalyze conversations and advance innovative research and creative activity across the University of Minnesota.
+The Symposium topic was determined by the IAS advisory board and then developed by groups of faculty with interests related to the theme.
+Launched in 2005, the first symposium focused on the Politics of Populations.
+Subsequent symposium topics were Time, Body & Knowing, Abundance & Scarcity, Site & Incitement, and Strategy.
+The Symposium offered an opportunity to incite creative interactions and innovative thinking through interdisciplinary endeavors, ranging from public lectures and exhibits to faculty fellowships and research initiatives.
+Faculty who met for the first time at a Symposium roundtable often discovered common interests that lead to collaborative research in innovative new directions.